-In the latest of a series of family feuds reaching the High Court, father and son locked horns over the future of their family farm with the judge ultimately making a substantial order in the son’s favour.
+In the latest of a series of family feuds reaching the High Court, in the case of Guest v Guest, father and son locked horns over the future of their family farm with the judge ultimately making a substantial order in the son’s favour.

 Andrew, son to David and Josephine, had dedicated his life to working on his family farm, Tump Farm, owned by his parents.
 It was not however a blissful rural existence; differing approaches to risk management, farming and business in general led to familial ties fragmenting between Andrew on the one hand, and David and Andrew’s younger brother, Ross, on the other.

 Possibly constituting an attempt to reconcile differences, in 2012 Tump Farm took on the running of its neighbouring farm and established two distinct partnerships; Andrew and Ross were both designated principal farmer of Tump Farm and the neighbouring farm respectively, as well as appointed joint partners of their respective farms alongside David and Josephine.
 In spite of this, familial relations continued to deteriorate eventually resulting in David dissolving the Tump Farm partnership.
 Andrew was of course distraught and David’s offer that Andrew lease the farm back only exacerbated Andrew’s frustration and sense of injustice.

 Andrew therefore issued a claim against his parents on the basis of what is termed “proprietary estoppel”, which in straightforward terms means a party who has made a promise will be held to it if it would be unjust not to.
 Proprietary Estoppel is made up of the following 3 elements;

 - An assurance made by the owner of the property/interest;

 - Reliance placed by the claimant on that assurance;

 - Detriment suffered by the claimant as a result of their reasonable reliance upon the assurance.

 This particular case of proprietary estoppel pivoted upon whether or not assurances of sufficient clarity were made and the following issues arose: